- Use web technology to access immigration history

 - What are the differences between immigrate, emigrate and migrate?

 - What are some of the obstacles that an immigrant faces?

 - Who were some famous immigrants that made important contributions to America?

 - What were some different experiences for immigrants who came through Ellis Island versus Angel Island?

 - What are some of the differences that immigrants faced in the past compared with immigrants today?

-Use the writing rubric as a way to assess your students' writing skills.
+Use the Oral History Scrapbook Project Writing Rubric as a way to assess your students' writing skills.
 This rubric can also serve as a model for a modified version that might include your state's writing standards.